QuTech-Delft/compute-runtime-schema/docs/request/index.md

 | Server binding argument | `tcp://*:4203` i.e., uses underlying TCP socket connect to port 4203. |
 | Client connect argument | `tcp://<host address>:4203`.
 The `<host address>` contains the IP address of 2300. |

-The messages used are described in the [messages spec](../messages.md).
-Both the base and extended messages are used.
+The messages in this section inherit from generic messages described in the [messages spec](../messages.md).
+Any new messages should also inherit from these messages.

 ## Application layer

 The application layer contains the specific application functions that are described in the [root document](../index.md).
-The functions are described via the contents of the response and reply dictionaries.
+The functions are described via the contents of the request and reply dictionaries.

 ### Locking